- All aircraft types are equipped with onboard wheelchairs in order to facilitate disabled passengers' movements between the seats and toilet.

 Wheelchair Booking and Consignment Services

-Regardless of whether you need to use the wheelchair in the airport or in the cabin, please contact our reservation or customer service staff at least 48 hours prior to departure.
 In order to ensure that our service can satisfy your actual condition, our staff may ask you some questions.
-(For example: Can you move on your own without any assistances?
+(For example: Can you move on your own without any assistance?
 How far can you walk?
 Can you climb up or walk down the stairs without any assistance?)

 - Passengers who have booked a wheelchair can contact our staff to get the wheelchair when they arrive at the airport.
 Passengers can also use their own wheelchairs to get to the boarding gate.